DevSkillsHQ/transaction-management-frontend-level-1/README.md

-# Accounting Frontend - Level 1
+# Transaction Management Frontend - Level 1

 Your task is to **build an accounting application frontend** that:

-1. Integrates with the provided Accounting API to create and show transaction/account data.
+1. Integrates with the provided Transaction Management API to create and show transaction/account data.
 2. Makes the provided E2E tests pass.

 Please agree with your hiring team regarding the tech stack choice.